Finite-state transducer: Weighted automata

 In order to make certain operations on WFSTs well-defined, it is convenient to require the set of weights to form a semiring.
 Two typical semirings used in practice are the log semiring and tropical semiring: nondeterministic automata may be regarded as having weights in the Boolean semiring.

 Two weighted FST can be composed.

-Stochastic FST

-Stochastic FSTs (also known as probabilistic FSTs or statistical FSTs) are presumably a form of weighted FST.

 Operations on finite-state transducers

 The following operations defined on finite automata also apply to finite transducers: